Tactical Vs Strategic IT Assets

-Historically (for a sub-single-century definition of “history”), all software has been treated the same.
+Historically (for a sub-single-century definition of “history”), when thinking Tactical vs Strategic, all software has been treated the same.
 Organizations use the same decision-making process to select an enterprise-scale database management system as they do to select a webapp framework for a small application.
 Developers think about the same -ilities for everything they write.

 We haven’t usually thought about our IT assets as either strategic or tactical.
 If we did, we might apply different decision-making rules to each category.
 Strategic assets pertain to our core business operations; the things that differentiate us in the market.
 Tactical assets pertain to functions that draw upon core assets, but that are not themselves core assets.